tjdwill/dbs/journal.md

 - Create a preference widget to control color scheme (and other preferences in the future).
+- TODO:
-- TODO: Fix sizing issue between the QListWidget and the QStackedWidget in the PreferenceWidget.
+  - ~~Fix sizing issue between the QListWidget and the QStackedWidget in thePreferenceWidget.~~
+  - There was no sizing issue between the widgets.
+The preference window was too small.

+The next feature I want to implement is an "Open Recent" option.
+It should list the last five account books that were loaded from most recent to least.

 ## 22 December 2025